zapata-engineering/orquestra-core/docs/tutorials/orq_core_structure.rst

   * optimizers and cost functions tailored to vqa
   * misc functions such as grouping, qaoa interpolation, and estimators

-* `orquestra-qiskit <https://github.com/zapatacomputing/orquestra-qiskit>`_ is a `Zapata <https://www.zapatacomputing.com/>`_ library holding modules for integrating qiskit with `Orquestra <https://www.zapatacomputing.com/orquestra/>`_.
+* `orquestra-qiskit <https://github.com/zapatacomputing/orquestra-qiskit>`_ provides an integration with `Qiskit <https://qiskit.org/>`_.
-* `orquestra-cirq <https://github.com/zapatacomputing/orquestra-cirq>`_ is a `Zapata <https://www.zapatacomputing.com/>`_ library holding modules for integrating cirq with `Orquestra <https://www.zapatacomputing.com/orquestra/>`_.
+* `orquestra-cirq <https://github.com/zapatacomputing/orquestra-cirq>`_ provides and integration with `Cirq <https://quantumai.google/cirq>`_.`
-* `orquestra-forest <https://github.com/zapatacomputing/orquestra-forest>`_ is a `Zapata <https://www.zapatacomputing.com/>`_ library holding modules for integrating forest with `Orquestra <https://www.zapatacomputing.com/orquestra/>`_.
+* `orquestra-forest <https://github.com/zapatacomputing/orquestra-forest>`_ provides an integration with `Rigetti Forest <https://pyquil-docs.rigetti.com/en/stable/>`_.
-* `orquestra-qulacs <https://github.com/zapatacomputing/orquestra-qulacs>`_ is a `Zapata <https://www.zapatacomputing.com/>`_ library holding modules for integrating forest with `Orquestra <https://www.zapatacomputing.com/orquestra/>`_.

-Here is a diagram of these packages:
+* `orquestra-qulacs <https://github.com/zapatacomputing/orquestra-qulacs>`_ provides an integration with the `Qulacs simulator <https://github.com/qulacs/qulacs>`_.

 .. image:: images/orquestra_core_connection.excalidraw.png

-We decided to do it this way, rather than having a single monorepo due to multiple reasons:
+Dividing Orquestra core into multiple packages creates provides a number of benefits:

 * It makes the code more modular and helps creating clear boundaries between the libraries.
 * A lot of packages that we rely on are unstable - by dividing code into multiple separate packages, we reduce the risk of one unstable dependency breaking all of them.
-* User have more control over what they want and need to install.
+* Users have more control over what they want and need to install.
-* Both points above reduce the risk that the user will end up with conflicting dependencies with some other packages they might be using..
+* Both points above reduce the risk that the user will end up with conflicting dependencies with some other packages they might be using.
 * It is easier to develop them separately.

-However, we acknowledge the fact that it comes with certain challenges for the users, such as the fact that the overall structure and scope of the libraries is less obvious.
-We do our best to alleviate these.